 In the Dividend Income portfolios, Guild will typically seek income opportunities in dividend-paying equities, exchange traded funds, royalty trusts (trust instruments that may, for example, pay oil and gas royalties), master limited partnerships (publicly held limited partnerships that make periodic distributions of income), real estate investment trusts (REITs that periodically make distributions of income), preferred shares, and other instruments.
+There is no predetermined percentage asset allocation, and Guild has broad discretion to determine the asset mix.

 The typical annual management fee for the Income accounts is billed quarterly and is based on the asset value of the account.
 The typical management fee ranges from 0.75% to 0.90% of the account's net asset value per annum.
-The typical minimum annual fee for this type of account is \$5,000.
+The typical minimum annual fee for this type of account is \$5,000; however, fee minimums can be waived.